<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Capri - 3 hrs - Rolling

 This morning we will walk to Villa Jovis, one of Tiberius’ villas, in about 1.5 hrs.
-This is a great opportunity to see how good the ancient Romans were in constructing their noble mansions.
+This is a great opportunity to see how good the ancient Romans were at constructing their noble mansions.
 They also created a precursor to the modern spa, the thermal baths, remains of which you can still admire at this villa.
-Our lunch stop will be on the way back to the center of Capri and in the afternoon we can take another short walk to visit the Augustus Gardens or spend some time shopping in Capri and relax before dinner.
+Our lunch stop will be on the way back to the center of Capri and in the afternoon we can take another short walk to visit the Augustus Gardens or spend some time shopping in Capri and relaxing before dinner.

-Private boat ride to the Blue Grotto (weather permitting).
+Boat ride to the Blue Grotto (weather permitting).
 This is the most famous sight on Capri, where visitors from around the world form long lines to get a peek inside for just a few magical moments.
 This natural cavern is 82 ft (25 meters) wide and 197 ft (60 meters) long, with a tiny entrance less than three ft (one meter).
 To enter, visitors lay back in wooden rowboats and glide through the low mouth of the cave.
 Once inside, the boats bob in the dark, suspended on the surface of water so blue that it seems dreamlike.

 [fa icon="plus"] Day 4

-Amalfi - 2.5 - 3 hrs - Hilly
+Amalfi - 1.5 - 2 hrs - Hilly

-Leaving Capri is never easy but we can look ahead from the jet boat and see our next destination: Amalfi.
+Leaving Capri is never easy, but we can look ahead from the jet boat and see our next destination: Amalfi.
 We will not regret this transfer to the mainland since Amalfi will welcome us with its lively port and square, and streets full of small shops and coffee bars.

-The Amalfi Coast is famous for its lemons, which are larger and sweeter than a typical lemon (you can even eat the peel!), and we’ll stop for lunch at a family-run lemon grove and learn about their farming traditions.
+The Amalfi Coast is famous for its lemons, which are larger and sweeter than a typical lemon (you can even eat the peel!), and we’ll stop for lunch at a family-run lemon grove to learn about their farming traditions.
 This is all capped off with a taste of limoncello and a demonstration of how to make this famous digestivo.

 We’ll meet up later in the day to explore Amalfi’s hidden streets and alleyways with a local guide before dinner in a prime location overlooking the piazza.
-Amalfi was once a maritime power, trading grain from its neighbors, salt from Sardinia and slaves from the interior, and even timber, in exchange for the gold dinars minted in Egypt and Syria, in order to buy the Byzantine silks that it resold in the West.
+Amalfi was once a maritime power, trading grain from its neighbors, salt from Sardinia and slaves from the interior, and even timber, in exchange for the gold dinars minted in Egypt and Syria, in order to buy the Byzantine silks that it resold in the west.

 [fa icon="plus"] Day 5